jcavell/naomifisherpsychology/README.md

 - The frontend manages payment state using `clientSecret` and interacts with Stripe for confirmation and status retrieval.
 - The `CheckoutComplete` page acts as the final summary for the user's transaction.

-### Stripe webhook handler flow

-1. **Signature Verification**
-    - Verifies the webhook signature using `STRIPE_WEBHOOK_SECRET`
-    - Returns 400 status if verification fails

-2. **Event Filtering**
-    - Only processes `charge.succeeded` events
-    - Other events are acknowledged but not processed

-3. **Payment Processing**
-    - Retrieves purchase details from database
-    - Checks if payment was already confirmed to prevent double-processing
-    - Retrieves full payment intent from Stripe
-    - Updates purchase record with payment confirmation

-4. **Post-Purchase Actions**
-    - Creates webinar tickets if applicable
-    - Retrieves user details
-    - Sends purchase confirmation email
-    - Subscribes user to Kit (if applicable)
-    - Posts course information to Zapier (if applicable)

 ## Testing Stripe Integration Locally

 ### Development Sandbox Setup